-Save the date!
-2018 SABR Cleveland 19th Century Baseball Interdisciplinary Symposium
+Check out photos and highlights from the 2018 SABR Cleveland 19th Century Baseball Interdisciplinary Symposium

-The day-long Saturday symposium will be devoted to 19th-century baseball as it was played and evolved in Cleveland and its greater region of northeastern Ohio.
-A keynote luncheon address (interdisciplinary history) will provide a look at late 19th-century Cleveland with a particular understanding of one of that city’s most important and powerful forces, its transportation system.
-In addition to the on-site luncheon, there will be both an early morning and mid-afternoon coffee and refreshments service.
+The day-long Saturday symposium was devoted to 19th-century baseball as it was played and evolved in Cleveland and its greater region of northeastern Ohio.
+A keynote luncheon address of interdisciplinary history by David Goldberg, Professor of History at Cleveland State University, provided a look at late 19th-century Cleveland with a particular understanding of one of that city’s most important and powerful forces, its transportation system.

 Other speakers included John Thorn, MLB’s Official Historian; John Skrtic, Director of Public Services, CPL; Jeremy Feador, Cleveland Indians, Historian & Curator; and four SABR researchers and authors with specific focus on elements of 19th-century Cleveland area baseball: David Fleitz, Joseph Wancho, Ken Krsolovic, and Bryan Fritz.
 Click here to download the complete schedule (PDF).

 Click here to read John Thorn's welcoming address, "When Cleveland and Baseball Were Young," at Our Game.